Andrew Jackson: Childhood

-Revolutionary War service
+Revolutionary War

-Jackson and his older brothers, Hugh and Robert, performed military service against the British during the Revolutionary War.
-Hugh served with Colonel William Richardson Davie, dying from heat exhaustion after the Battle of Stono Ferry in June 1779.
-After anti-British sentiment intensified following the Waxhaws Massacre on May 29, 1780, Elizabeth encouraged Andrew and Robert to participate in militia drills.
-They served as couriers and scouts, and participated with Davie in the Battle of Hanging Rock on August 6, 1780.
+Jackson and his older brothers, Hugh and Robert, served on the Patriot side against British forces during the American Revolutionary War.
+Hugh served under Colonel William Richardson Davie, dying from heat exhaustion after the Battle of Stono Ferry in June 1779.
+After anti-British sentiment intensified in the Southern Colonies following the Battle of Waxhaws in May 1780, Elizabeth encouraged Andrew and Robert to participate in militia drills.
+They served as couriers, and were present at the Battle of Hanging Rock in August 1780.

 Andrew and Robert were captured in April 1781 when the British occupied the home of a Crawford relative.
-The British officer in command demanded to have his boots polished.
+A British officer demanded to have his boots polished.
 Andrew refused, and the officer slashed him with a sword, leaving him with scars on his left hand and head.
 Robert also refused and was struck a blow on the head.
-The brothers were taken to a prison camp in Camden, where they were malnourished and contracted smallpox.
-In late spring, the brothers were released to their mother in an exchange.
+The brothers were taken to a prisoner-of-war camp in Camden, South Carolina, where they became malnourished and contracted smallpox.
+In late spring, the brothers were released to their mother in a prisoner exchange.
 Robert died two days after arriving home, but Elizabeth was able to nurse Andrew back to health.
-Once he recovered, Elizabeth volunteered to nurse American prisoners of war housed in British prison ships in the Charleston harbor.
+Once he recovered, Elizabeth volunteered to nurse American prisoners of war housed in British prison ships in the harbor of Charleston, South Carolina.
 She contracted cholera and died soon afterwards.
-She was buried in an unmarked grave.
-The war not only made Jackson an orphan at age 14, but led him to despise values he associated with Britain, particularly aristocracy and political privilege.
+The war made Jackson an orphan at age 14 and increased his hatred for the values he associated with Britain, in particular aristocracy and political privilege.